1. About Scottie Go!

 Can various versions of Scottie Go! be used independently of one another?

 Yes.
-Each education version of Scottie Go! is compatible with the same Scottie Go!
+Every education version of Scottie Go! is compatible with the same Scottie Go!
 Edu App.
+Scottie Go! home version is compatible with the Scottie Go! app.
 Scottie Go!
-Home version is compatible with the Scottie Go!
-App.
+Labyrinth is compatible with the Scottie Go!
+Labyrinth app.
 Each version of the game is an independent educational resource.

 2. Where can I buy Scottie Go!?